29 August 2017

 Only when we understand why embracing diversity is so difficult, can we really start to build a culture of inclusion.
-Even while working virtually, you cannot let up on D&I. To help out, we’ve compiled a list of 5 small changes you can make to promote inclusion in your organization and beyond.
+Even while working virtually, you cannot let up on DE&I. To help out, we’ve compiled a list of 5 small changes you can make to promote inclusion in your organisation and beyond.

 It’s human nature to be more drawn to those who are similar to us, and distrustful of those who are not.
 But we’re all alike in endless ways – inclusion starts when you seek out the similarities.